© 2021 All rights reserved. Rackfish AB - Streamio®

 When uploading a video, it is a good idea to name the video in the title box for easier identification in the video library.
 The name is also searchable.
 A description can be added which is convenient if you upload several versions of a movie or if you just need to enter more information that would be suitable in the title.

 Tags are another way of adding information to a video.
 Tags can be used to filter videos in the library (use it to tag videos with usernames, departments or maybe information that is often used such as “shareholders meeting” or “instruction video”).
 It is also possible to create an “archive player” that automatically fetch videos that have a certain tag and updates automatically as new videos are added or removed.

-Finally, Encoding preferences can be changed when uploading a video.
 The choices are “Automatic setting” which is Streamios standard setting, the most common choice.
 You can also create your own system’s settings for how the videos should be encoded and choose that manually with “Account encoding settings.”
 It is also possible to choose “Custom settings” and create an encoding profile for this particular video in this dialog.
 Finally, there is a “Do not encode” setting that uploads the video without making any encoded versions, which can be handy if you are uploading all your movies to the Streamio library, but don’t expect to publish it anywhere and want to save space.
 You can also make a nonencoded video playable by choosing “Use this file as a transcoding” – which makes it possible to publish it – perfect if you have the perfectly encoded video already and just want to publish that!

 Now that you have learnt how to upload a video to Streamio you might be interested in how you can manage your online videos.
 Click here to see step 2 of the quickstart guide.